YLC is working in field of Youth at local, national and international level. YLC have 20 years of excellent experience in the field.

-Methodology to evaluate efficiency of implemented measures/ taken actions (correspondence to the needs, satisfaction of target group; impact);
+Methodology to evaluate the efficiency of implemented measures/ taken actions (correspondence to the needs, the satisfaction of target group; impact);

 Analysis of partner practice: what kind of youth researchers actions were accepted by politicians and practitioners; what kind of proposals of youth researchers were accepted; possible involvement of youth researchers in planning, implementing and evaluating processes: it’s continuity, duration, periodicity etc.

 Action description and recommendations for other EU youth researchers in creating not magical but real tringle of politicians, practitioners and researchers.

 3 years lasting agreement on cooperation in all partner countries between politicians, practitioners and researchers.